Height: 8848.86 m

 In organizing Everest climbing expeditions, our goal is to get as many members to the summit as possible & even more importantly, return safely home.
 However, because of the nature of Everest Expedition, the highest and one of the most difficult mountains in the world, we cannot guarantee everything.
 Asian Hiking Team strives to conduct a safe, successful and enjoyable experience, and will do everything possible to achieve each of these goals.

 After final preparations for the historic Everest Expedition in Kathmandu, Fly to Lukla and begin our tea-house trek up the Khumbu Valley to Everest base camp.
 We will establish our base camp at 5300 m at the foot of the notorious Khumbu Icefall before making our way to Camp 1 at 6200 m.
 We will climb to Camp 2 at 6,600 m smacks in the middle of the Western Camp up to the Lhotse face to Camp 3 at 7200 m.
 Finally, we'll head up the South Col or Camp 4 at 8000 m before making our Everest summit push.

-Time to summit Everest from Base Camp:
+Mission 2024 to summit Everest from Base Camp:

 Base Camp across Icefalls: 6 hours.
 If everything else works out, you don't have to segue because of an unstable wall or something nasty happening, you should be in Camp 1 after about six hours.

 From Camp 1 to Camp 2: About four to five hours.
 If all fixed ropes are set, and you're not in a traffic jam up, you'll be across quickly.